Geodesic extended modes in low magnetic shear tokamaks and stellarators: Physics of the geodesic extended modes

 Because of the condition \eqref{eq:longtail_condition_Delta}, the slow electron propagation limit of Section~\ref{sec:longtail_theory_weak_limit} is appropriate to describe the extended modes.
 This explains the success of the dispersion relation \eqref{eq:longtail_disp_rel_weak_Pe} in capturing the GEM frequency and eigenmode, as demonstrated by the simulations of Section~\ref{sec:longtail_sims}.

 Condition \eqref{eq:longtail_condition_shat} explains why the extended modes are stabilised at large $\hat s$, small $m_e/m_i$, small $q$, and large $k_y \rho_i$, as observed in Figures~\ref{fig:tailmode_omega_shat}, \ref{fig:tailmode_omega_me}, \ref{fig:tailmode_omega_qinp}, and \ref{fig:tailmode_omega_ky}, respectively.
-In these limits, the electron response is fast over the scale of the mode and is therefore adiabatic to leading order, such that only localised modes are unstable.
+In these limits, the electron parallel streaming is fast over the scale of the mode and the electrons are therefore adiabatic to leading order, such that only localised modes are unstable.

+We note that condition \eqref{eq:longtail_condition_shat} is necessary but not sufficient.
+Indeed, in the limit of vanishing magnetic shear, $\hat s = 0$, we expect GEMs to exist only on flux surfaces with safety factor sufficiently close to a rational number because fluctuations extended along the magnetic field may destructively interfere on irrational flux surfaces.
+In flux tube simulations, this destructive interference may be modelled by introducing a phase shift in the parallel boundary condition \citep{st-onge_phase-shift-periodic_2022, volcokas_ultra_2023}.
+If the connection length $\theta_\mathrm{conn}$ is short compared with the typical electron propagation distance within a GEM oscillation time, $\theta_\mathrm{conn} \lesssim \omega_{\parallel e}/\abs{\omega}$, the electrons respond adiabatically and the GEMs should be stabilised.
+Conversely, rational flux surfaces or irrational flux surfaces with long connection lengths $\theta_\mathrm{conn} \gtrsim \omega_{\parallel e}/\abs{\omega}$ should allow for the existence of GEMs.
+A detailed investigation of the $\hat s = 0$ limit is outside the scope of this work.